plone-ve/documentation/docs/install/containers/recipes/index.md

 RUN <<EOT
 ```

-With these changes, after you build your project container as usual, it will not output the access log, but only the event log.
+After making these changes, build the project container as usual.
+It will no longer output the access log, but will continue to output the event log.